Ahhh, Krakow. The place where pierogi meets party and 'history' meets 'hip'. It's a perfect blend of medieval history and modern-day mojo.

 • Cloth Hall - shopping with a side of history.
 This Renaissance building in the Main Market Square is where souvenirs meet style.

-What are the top hotels to stay at on your Krakow holidays?
+What are the top hotels to stay at on your holidays to Krakow?

 Think Krakow's stuck in the past?
 Wait 'til you see how they do hospitality.
 From cheap holidays to family breaks, here's where to drop your bags in style: